 As a Behavioral Science graduate, you’ll acquire written and verbal communication, critical thinking, analytical, problem-solving and research skills.

-- Research and academics
+- Research with faculty

 - Governmental and private social service agencies

 - Education and teaching

 In addition to the scholarships available to all PNW applicants, students seeking a behavioral sciences degree may also apply for program-specific scholarship awards, such as:

 - Anita Bowser Scholarship

 Meet the Faculty

 Christabel Rogalin is an associate professor of sociology in the department of behavioral sciences.
 She is the discipline coordinator for anthropology and sociology on the Westville campus.